Copyright and Intellectual Property Policy

 If you materially misrepresent that a product or activity is infringing your intellectual property, you may be liable for damages (including costs and attorneys' fees).
 Therefore, if you are not sure whether the material infringes upon your intellectual property, please contact an attorney before contacting Etsy.

-If you believe that material residing on or accessible through the Etsy web site or service infringes a copyright or other intellectual property right, to provide Etsy of notice of such infringement, you must send a written notice of the infringement to the Designated Agent listed below.
+If you believe that material residing on or accessible through the Etsy web site or service infringes a copyright or other intellectual property right, to provide Etsy of notice of such infringement, you may send a notice of infringement to the Designated Agent listed below (preferably via email to firstname.lastname@example.org).
 Please specify the type of infringement at issue and the notice must include the following information:

-- A physical or electronic signature of a person authorized to act on behalf of the owner of the copyright or intellectual property right that has been allegedly infringed upon (by fax or regular mail – not by email, except by prior agreement);
+- A signature of a person authorized to act on behalf of the owner of the copyright or intellectual property right that has been allegedly infringed upon (signatures may be provided electronically by typing your name);

 - Identification in sufficient detail of the material being infringed upon (for an allegation of a patent infringement, please provide a patent number);

-- Identification of the material that is claimed to be infringing upon the intellectual property.
-Include information regarding the location of the infringing material with sufficient detail so that Etsy is capable of finding and verifying its existence (for listings, please provide item numbers);
+- Identification of the material on Etsy that is claimed to be infringing upon the intellectual property.
+Include information regarding the location of the infringing material with sufficient detail so that Etsy is capable of finding and verifying its existence (for listings, please provide the link or URL to each listing you allege is infringing);

-- Contact information about the notifier including the name of the intellectual property owner, the name and title of the person contacting Etsy on the owner's behalf, the address, telephone number and, if available, e-mail address;
+- Contact information about the notifier including the name of the intellectual property owner, the name and title of the person contacting Etsy on the owner's behalf, the address, telephone number and email address;

 - A statement that the notifier has a good faith belief that the material is not authorized by the intellectual property or copyright owner, its agent, or the law; and